annebrown/home/README.md

 # Documents
 Docs for browndomain.com

-Build and deploy to server.

-I believe that edits are automatically deployed after commits causing a rebuild.

-Let's change /src/pages/index.tsx to see what happens.
-Holy crap.
+Automatically builds and deploys to Vercel, after push to github repo.